Tolulope-aj/Travel_Agency_Data_Analysis/README.md

 ### Tools Used

-- Data Analysis and Visualization: Excel
+- Data Analysis and Visualization: Microsoft Excel
-- Dashboard Development: Excel
+- Dashboard Development: Microsoft Excel

 ### Data Description

 The primary dataset used for this analysis is the "Travel.xlsx" file containing detailed information on customers, their bookings, package details, and customer feedback.
-The dataset included the following columns:
+The dataset contained 10,000 rows and included the following columns:

 - Customer_ID: A unique identifier for each customer.
 - Customer_Name: The name of the customer.